ALTIBASE/Documents/Manuals/Altibase_7.1/eng/General Reference-2.The Data Dictionary.md

 ### V\$SQL_PLAN_CACHE

-This view shows the current status of the SQL Plan Cache along with some related statistical
+This view shows the current status of the SQL Plan Cache along with some related statistical information.

 | Column name              | Type    | Description                                                  |
 | ------------------------ | ------- | ------------------------------------------------------------ |